samaradel/www_threefold/www.threefoldtoken.com/content/home/join-us.md

 +++
 #Don't remove name!
 title = "join us"
-header = "Join Us As We Dive Into The Deep" link_link = "/information/press-release/"
+header = "We HAVE LAUNCHED 3 NEW WEBSITES!" link_link = "/information/press-release/"
 link_txt = "Read more"
 +++